atanner27/CombinationTester/README.md

 CombinationTester
 =================

-Attempting to compute permutaion sums from a given set for a given total. unsure of feasability
+Computes permutation sums from a given set for a given total.